|MP 7.01.138||Interspinous Fixation (Fusion) Devices|

 Several studies were identified that evaluated the biomechanics of interspinous fixation devices, but no English language publications were found that evaluated clinical outcomes with use of these devices when used in combination with fusion.

 Use of the Aspen interspinous fixation device as a stand-alone interspinous spacer was reported in a prospective series of 6 cases (an additional 32 patients received the X-stop interspinous distraction device, which is addressed in policy No. 7.01.107).
 (2) The study population consisted of consecutive patients with a primary diagnosis of lumbar spinal stenosis with pain that was relieved by sitting or lumbar flexion.
 Of the 6 patients implanted with the Aspen device, 2 (33%) had spinous process fractures observable on computed tomography (CT).
 Out of the entire group of 38 patients, 55% of those with spondylolisthesis (n=20) had a fracture within 6 months of surgery.
 None of the 18 patients without spondylolisthesis experienced a fracture.
+In 2013, use of an interspinous fusion plate was reported in a series of 4 patients in conjunction with surgery for recurrent lumbar disc herniation.(3)

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers